erickfis/NOAA-Storm-Database/readme.md

 ![Worst injuring
 occurrences](readme_files/figure-markdown_strict/injuring-single-plot-1.png)

-The single most injuring event was a **TORNADO, that occurred in TX, WICHITA, on 1979-04-10, injuring 1700 people.**
+The single most injuring event was a **HURRICANE, that occurred in TEXAS, HARRIS, on 2008-09-12, injuring 2400 people.**

 However, if we compare this single awful event to the mean of injuries caused, we see that this is very unlikely to happen.